palpen/toxic_comment_classifier_web_app/README.md

 - [Flask API for scikit-learn](https://github.com/amirziai/sklearnflask)

 ### To do:
-- [] Create environment file with versions, test all code, redo heroku deployment from scratch
+- [] Create environment file with versions, test all code, redo heroku deployment from scratch (use pip freeze?)
 - [] Fix view function names
 - [] Add page explaining details of algorithm
 - [] Implement deep learning based approach for better performance